Boeing E-4

-The Boeing E-4 Advanced Airborne Command Post (AACP), the current "Nightwatch" aircraft, is a strategic command and control military aircraft operated by the United States Air Force (USAF).
+The Boeing E-4 Advanced Airborne Command Post (AACP), the current "Nightwatch" aircraft, is a series of strategic command and control military aircraft operated by the United States Air Force (USAF).
 The E-4 series are specially modified from the Boeing 747-200B for the National Emergency Airborne Command Post (NEACP) program.

 The E-4 serves as a survivable mobile command post for the National Command Authority, namely the President of the United States, the Secretary of Defense, and successors.
-The four E-4Bs are operated by the 1st Airborne Command and Control Squadron of the 595th Command and Control Group located at Offutt Air Force Base, near Omaha, Nebraska.
-An E-4B when in action is denoted a "National Airborne Operations Center".
+The four E-4s are operated by the 1st Airborne Command and Control Squadron of the 595th Command and Control Group located at Offutt Air Force Base, near Omaha, Nebraska.
+An E-4 when in action is denoted a "National Airborne Operations Center" (NAOC) and has been nicknamed the "Doomsday plane".

 Development

 Two of the original 747-200 airframes were originally planned to be commercial airliners.
-When the airline did not complete the order, Boeing offered the airframes to the United States Air Force as part of a package leading to a replacement for the older EC-135J National Emergency Airborne Command Post (NEACP).
+When the airline did not complete the order, Boeing offered the airframes to the United States Air Force, as part of a package leading to a replacement for the older EC-135J National Emergency Airborne Command Post (NEACP).
 Under the 481B NEACP program the Air Force Electronic Systems Division awarded Boeing a contract in February 1973 for two unequipped aircraft, designated E-4A, powered by four P&W JT9D engines, to which a third aircraft was added in July 1973.

-The first E-4A was completed at the Boeing plant outside Seattle, Washington in 1973.
-E-Systems won the contract to install interim equipment in these three aircraft, and the first completed E-4A was delivered in July 1973 to Andrews Air Force Base, Maryland.
+In 1973, the first E-4A was completed at the Boeing plant in Everett, Washington.
+E-Systems won the contract to install interim equipment in these three aircraft.
+In July 1973, the first completed E-4A was delivered to Andrews Air Force Base, Maryland.
 The next two were delivered in October 1973 and October 1974.
-The third E-4 differed by being powered by the GE F103 engine, which was later made standard and retrofitted to the previous two aircraft.
+The third E-4A was powered by the GE F103 engine, which was later made standard and retrofitted to the previous two aircraft.
 The A-model effectively housed the same equipment as the EC-135, but offered more space and an ability to remain aloft longer than an EC-135.